Rakiya A. Muhammad

-“I recall when I came to Sokoto , nobody was doing this pot business among the indigenous people of Sokoto,” the 67 year old calls to mind.
+“I recall my arrival in Sokoto in the late 1970s.Back then, nobody was doing this pot business among the indigenous people of Sokoto,” the 67-year-old calls to mind.

-“So, we started the production of local pot known as Tukuyan in the Hausa language.”
+“So, we started the production of a local pot known as Tukuyan in the Hausa language.”

-The migrant is one of Niger Republic nationals, who brought new industrial abilities to Sokoto and enriching the state’s economic base with a deep-rooted involvement in the informal sector.
+The migrant is a national of the Niger Republic, who brought new industrial skills to Sokoto and enriched the state’s economic base through a deep-rooted involvement in the informal sector.

-Locals note their presence in pot making, tea selling, water vending, security guard, leather works, among other notable businesses.
+Locals note their presence in pot-making, tea selling, water vending, security guard services, leatherwork, and other notable businesses.

-Nigerien migrants introduced trades which have transformed into booming businesses in Sokoto.
+Nigerien migrants introduced trades that have transformed into booming businesses in Sokoto.

 “We made an inroad into Nigeria’s market,” asserts the pot maker, who explains how they achieved that with tenacity and resourcefulness.

 “We had to go into serious enlightenment to let people know its value.”
-Getting locals to accept the product, he recalls, did not come easy; it took years.
-But the few the Nigeriens in the industry did not stop their marketing strategies.
+Getting locals to accept the product, he recalls, did not come easy.
+But the few Nigeriens in the industry did not stop their marketing strategies.
+To draw in customers, they employed creative tactics.

-“I could recall that I used to hawk a piece of local pot on the street looking for buyers.”
-With time, he states, people got to know the advantages, and they embraced it.
+“I could recall that I used to hawk a piece of local pot on the street, looking for buyers.”
+Over time, he states, people came to recognize the advantages and adopted them.

 Ba’are praises God for its present level of acceptability, noting that aluminium pot production has become a swell trade.

 Patronisers come from far and near to buy the product for their domestic use.
-Natives underscore the significant economic contribution of international migrants’ stock whom statistics show have risen within the last three decades.
+Natives highlight the significant economic contribution of the stock of international migrants, whose numbers have risen over the last three decades.

 A United Nations Department of Economic and Social Affairs (UN DESA) data shows that international migrant stock rose from 153million in 1990 to 271.6million in 2019.

-The WMR report notes Intraregional migration as significant in West and Central Africa, with over 21million living in another African country in 2019, up from 2015 estimate of 18.5million Africans.
+The WMR report notes that intraregional migration is significant in West and Central Africa, with over 21 million living in another African country in 2019, up from the 2015 estimate of 18.5 million Africans.

 “Recent estimates indicate that the majority of international migrants in West and Central Africa move within the subregion,” it states.